 I managed to tick two things off my bucket list.
 Seeing one of the world’s seven natural wonders whilst pretending I was Airwolf.
 Dream come true!

-I was told about this taste sensation by a fellow blogger Raj Popat – A frrrozen hot chocolate.
-An oxymoron dessert and I was there!
+A frrrozen hot chocolate – One taste sensation not to miss.
+Give me an oxymoron dessert and I’m there!
 To top it off I discovered it featured in one of my favourite romantic comedies ‘Serendipity’.
-In the film Kate Beckinsale and John Cusack after their accidental meeting enjoy one in the famous New York branch.
+In the film after an accidental meeting, Kate Beckinsale and John Cusack enjoy one in the famous New York branch.
 You will find Serendipity 3 in Vegas right outside Caesars Palace.

 The comforting taste of winter warmth in frozen form was strange but tasty with a blend of 20 different kinds of chocolate.
 It’s a dreamy hit of decadent chocolate, like a cross between a milkshake and slushy.